margo/specification/system-design/specification/specification-version-management.md

 This means pre-draft always reflects a higher target version than draft, making it immediately clear which branch represents which upcoming release.

-Each quarterly drop increments `N` on the appropriate branch.
-Once the draft branch reaches final approval, it merges to release and the suffix is dropped, publishing the plain semantic version.
+Each quarterly release increments `N` on the appropriate branch.
+Once the draft branch reaches final approval, it is merged into release, and the suffix is dropped, publishing the plain semantic version.

 ### Repositories requiring this branch structure